Golf Strategy Optimization and the "Drive for show, putt for dough" adage: Modelling PGA players' skills from the ShotLink data

-To create complete Trackman profiles, we would need empirical distributions for any possible distance.
+To create complete TrackMan profiles, we would need empirical distributions for any possible distance.
 We use a form of bootstrapping to generate missing data.
-Observe that this procedure would be needed even if we had true Trackman profiles from the beginning, such as the one in Fig. \ref{trackman}, as there contain only a limited number of targeted distances and sample points.
+Observe that this procedure would be needed even if we had true TrackMan profiles from the beginning, such as the one in Fig. \ref{trackman}, as there contain only a limited number of targeted distances and sample points.
 The main idea is to use a local linear approximation.
-For any distance \(d\) we might target, the basic idea is to grow a ball around \(d\) until it contains enough sample target-destination pairs (from the inferred data), and scale the coordinates of the arrival points by the ratio of the original targeted distance and \(d\) (that is, assuming a linear relation: if the targeted point was \((0,t)\) and the arrival point \((x,y)\), we assume that for the hypothetical target \((0,d)\) (within the ball) this would have resulted in the arrival point \(\frac{d}{t}\cdot(x,y)\)).
-The radius of the ball is defined so as to grab enough data to be statistically relevant, but not too many when this includes points that are too remote - this is the case when we have fewer data available, such as for fairway bunkers, for instance: we set the number of points to 50 and put a cap of 30 meters on the radius unless we have fewer than 10 points available (in which case, we take the closest 10 points).
-Clearly, the parameters could be tuned but we are satisfied with the outcome from the corresponding settings.
-Moreover, instead of simply rescaling the data, we assume that the distribution is symmetric along the y-axis, and that the lateral error and the distance control error are independent.
+For any distance \(d\) we might target, the basic idea is to grow a disk around \((0,d)\) until it contains enough sample target-destination pairs (from the inferred data), and scale the coordinates of the arrival points by the ratio of the original targeted distance and \(d\) (that is, assuming a linear relation: if the targeted point was \((0,t)\) (within the disk) and the arrival point \((x,y)\), we assume that for the hypothetical target \((0,d)\) this would have resulted in the arrival point \(\frac{d}{t}\cdot(x,y)\)).
+The radius of the disk is defined so as to grab enough data to be statistically relevant, but not too many when this includes points that are too remote - this is the case when we have fewer data available, such as for fairway bunkers, for instance: we set the number of points to 50 and put a cap of 30 meters on the radius unless we have fewer than 10 points available (in which case, we take the closest 10 points).
+We have also assumed that the distribution is symmetric along the y-axis, and that the lateral error and the distance control error are independent.
 We used these hypotheses to ``shuffle'' the x and y coordinates of the arrival points and avoid too much bias toward the existing data points.
 Additionally, we used the 95th percentile of the maximum observed target distance as the maximum targetable distance of a surface, and capped the maximum distance that the ball might reach by the maximum observed distance.
-The results are shown in Fig. \ref{fig:bootstrapfairway1}, Fig. \ref{fig:bootstraprough1}, Fig. \ref{fig:bootstrapbunker1}, Fig. \ref{fig:bootstraptee1} and Fig. \ref{fig:bootstrapfairwaytee1}.
-In all the figures, we have restricted the target distances to multiples of 100 inches (\(\approx\) 2.5m), and generated 15 realizations for each distance.
+The results are shown in Fig. \ref{fig:bootstrapfairway1}, and Fig. \ref{fig:bootstraprough1}, Fig. \ref{fig:bootstrapbunker1}, Fig. \ref{fig:bootstraptee1} and Fig. \ref{fig:bootstrapfairwaytee1} (see Appendix).
+In all the figures, we have restricted the target distances to multiples of 2.5m, and generated 15 realizations for each distance.
 Note that for consistency, we ensured that the average lateral dispersion would increase with distance.
 Hence, we slightly rescaled the lateral dispersion by the inverse of the ratio with the average of the previous distance when this was not the case.
 Furthermore, we paid attention to the fact that the average lateral deviation from the rough and from the bunker (for a given distance) could not be less than that from the fairway to compensate for missing data that could bias the results.
 Although there are still a few inconsistent points, the result appear fairly clean.
+While the parameters used above could be fine-tuned, we are satisfied with the results from the current settings (see Table \ref{tab1} and Table \ref{tab2} and the associated discussion) as, again, our objective is to construct realistic PGA Tour player profiles, not to create exact virtual clones.